Register for elementary and middle school now!

 - Proof of Immunization (from your student's previous school or physician)

 - Proof of Residency (A purchase contract/lease or utility bill, within the attendance area for your address.
-If your address is out of the school's attendance area, you need an approved residency or transfer letter from Facilities & Operations Department, (913) 239-4373.)
+If your address is out of the school's attendance area, you need an approved residency or transfer letter from the Facilities & Operations Department, (913) 239-4373.)

 - Transcript of grades and withdrawal grades (if applicable) from the transferring school, as well as a statement verifying school accreditation (on transcript, school profile or formal letter from the school).